bgilmer77/deploy-best-practices/doc/Overview.md

 ![overview](images/deploy-network-overview.png)
 *Independent admin and production network.*

-## Resource Deployment State Model - Network Swith Port Example
+## Resource Deployment State Model - Network Switch Port Example

 Implementation of network configuration using IaC deployment methodologies is enabled by network switch and port interfaces that support automated configuration.
 See, for example, [CBC's implementation of IaC configuration of Embrionix emsfp EB22 modules]((https://github.com/cbcrc/ansible-embrionix)) using [Ansilble](https://www.ansible.com/) playbooks.
 This opens the possiblity of treating network switches, and individual network ports, as resources that can be managed as part of a resource management system that implements automated deployment and configuration.
 A resource lifecycle state model example that might implement this is shown below.
 It builds on [CBC's Ansible configuration for Embrionix SFP modules](https://github.com/cbcrc/ansible-embrionix).
 This example is a proof of feasibility indented to demonstrate how a network resources adapts to the resource lifecycle model.